Frequently Asked Questions

 The Maryland State Board of Dental Examiners (the Board) must certify any course or organization that provides continuing education for dental licensing.
 Mid-Atlantic P.A.N.D.A. has had their programs approved by the Board.

 Mid-Atlantic P.A.N.D.A. provides both live and online Continuing Education courses.
-To schedule a live presentation, contact us at email@example.com.
+To schedule a live presentation, contact us at firstname.lastname@example.org.
 You can also check our events calendar on the home page for available courses.
-The online program may be accessed at our corporate sponsor Philips Sonicare Website.
+The online program may be accessed on the website of our corporate sponsor Philips Sonicare.

 5. DON’T ABUSE AND NEGLECT SEMINARS HAVE TO BE FREE?